Dr Michael Kohl

 - Senior Lecturer (Centre for Neuroscience)

-Our current research is broadly focused on three projects:
+Our ongoing research is broadly focused on three projects:

 Grants and Awards listed are those received whilst working with the University of Glasgow.